netzgut/integral-quartz/README.md

 The fallbacks are empty strings, so you can build etc. without gradle failing instantly.

-## Changes from tapestry-resteasy

-Following general changes were done:

-- Reformatting, a little renaming and some Java 8 goodness
-- Removal of test (for now, will be provided later)
-- Removal of JSAPI support
-- Added HeaderProvider / HeaderService

 ## Contribute

 If you want to contribute feel free to open issues or provide pull requests.
 Please read the additional info in the folder `_CONTRIBUTE`.